-You will be emailed a voucher, that you then need to convert into a ticket.
-If you don’t have a printer, they can scan this direct from your cellphone.
+For methods 1 and 3 you will be emailed a voucher, that you then need to convert into a ticket.
+If you don’t have a printer, Vatican staff will inspect the PDF from your cellphone at the door.

-Having this voucher will allow you to walk past the long, long line and enter via the right-hand side of the entrance – where there may still be a line, but a much shorter one – after which you will need to verify your printout at the ticket booths (where there may be yet another short line).
-See map below for the location of the Vatican entrance.
+Having this voucher will allow you to walk past the long, long line and enter via the right-hand side of the entrance (see map) – where there may still be a line, but a much shorter one – after which you will need to verify your printout at the ticket booths just after security (where there may be yet another – but relatively short – line).

 Be warned though, at certain times of the year, e.g. around Easter, even the lines for people with tickets are long.